Higher Gauging and Non-invertible Condensation Defects: Higher gauging of 1-form symmetries

 where $\langle \gamma, \gamma' \rangle $ is the intersection number between the 1-cycles $\gamma,\gamma' \in H_1(\Sigma,\mathbb{Z}_2)$.

 Using the above relation, we find the fusion rule of the condensation surface

 when the $\mathbb{Z}_2$ line $\eta$ is a boson.
 When $\eta$ is a fermion, the fusion rule is

 Interestingly, the condensation surface is non-invertible if the underlying $\mathbb{Z}_2$ 1-form symmetry line is a boson, and is an invertible ordinary $\mathbb{Z}_2$ 0-form symmetry if the 1-form symmetry line is a fermion.
+The invertible $\mathbb{Z}_2$ surface in the case of a fermion line was mentioned in \cite{Aharony:2016jvv}.\footnote{We thank Po-Shen Hsin for pointing this reference to us.}

 More precisely, the fusion ``coefficient" 2 in the non-invertible fusion rule should be interpreted as the 1+1d $\mathbb{Z}_2$ gauge theory, rather than a number.
 In Section \ref{sec:ZN}, we will compute the fusion rule on a general 2-dimensional surface $\Sigma$ and find